spacebarchat/docs/docs/client/connect.md

 - Go to `%appdata%/yourdiscord_client` (Example: `%appdata%/discordptb`)

 - There is a file called `settings.json`.
-It should look like (`Contents can be different depending on your Discord's client settings`):
+It should look like: (`Contents can be different depending on your Discord's client settings`)

 ```js
 {